vincenzocoia/vincenzocoia.com/content/authors/vincenzo/_index.md

 ---
 authors:
 - admin
-bio: I'm a data scientist at the University of British Columbia, Vancouver.
+bio: I'm a statistical data scientist at the University of British Columbia, Vancouver.
 education:
   courses:
   - course: PhD in Statistics